-For 2014, the cost is $255 per person and includes a private room and all meals, as well an access to the Writer-In-Residence as described above.
-Payment for the application fee can be made by PayPal (on the SWG website), credit card (over the phone) or by cheque.
+For 2016, the cost is $255 per person and includes a private room and all meals, as well an access to the Writer-In-Residence as described above.
+Payment for the application fee can be made by online through PayPal or credit card, or by cheque.

 Application Process Information

 To apply, applicants (19 years and older) must submit an example of the writing they will be working on at the retreat, a paragraph or two describing their writing experience, and a paragraph about why they want to attend the SWG Facilitated Retreat.

 Preference will be given to SWG members who have not published a book and who have never attended any of the SWG retreats.
 A maximum of twelve participants will be accepted.

 Please contact firstname.lastname@example.org with any questions about the SWG Facilitated Retreat.